easystats/correlation/README.md

 | Sepal.Length | Sepal.Width  | \-0.12 | \-1.44 | 148 | 0.3 |  \-0.27 |     0.04 |      0.95 | Pearson |
 | Sepal.Width  | Sepal.Width  |   1.00 |    Inf | 148 | 0.0 |    1.00 |     1.00 |      0.95 | Pearson |

-As you can see, the output is not a square matrix, but a long dataframe with all correlations tests per row.
+The output is not a square matrix, but a long dataframe with all correlations tests per row.

 ## Grouped Dataframes